 - El Cabo Savino is a gauchesque comicbook created by Carlos Casalla in 1954.
 It protrays the "good" version of the Gauchos

 - There are many comicbook adaptations of the Martín Fierro.

 - Maybe the most famous comicbook gaucho is Inodoro Pereyra (el renegáu), by the master Roberto Fontanarrosa, an Affectionate Parody of Martín Fierro.

 - Amalia, a long novel by José Mármol, depicted them as derangeus and treacherous murderers.

-- Facundo is a work of the former Argentinan President Domingo Faustino Sarmiento, that goes all Tsundere about his cousin Facundo Quiroga, a caudillo that leaded armies entirely composed by gauchos.
+- Facundo is a work of the former Argentinan President Domingo Faustino Sarmiento, that goes all Tsundere about his distant cousin Facundo Quiroga, a caudillo that leaded armies entirely composed by gauchos.

 - There is an entire literary genre called "Gauchesca", with plenty of works both of poetry and narrative.

 - Of course, the main archetype of the Gaucho is Martín Fierro, by José Hernández.
-Here, the gaucho is a victim of the cruel governemt, that sends him to the Frontier to fight the Indians.
+Here, the gaucho is a victim of the cruel government, that sends him to the Frontier to fight the Indians.
 He later deserts and rages when he sees that his farm has been abandoned by his family, and spreads death to anyone that crosses his path.

 - La Guerra Gaucha is a novel of the praised author Leopoldo Lugones about the Independence Wars in Salta province.